Welcome to the Sophia Project

 Welcome to this portal into the mysteries of Sophia.
 May we be open vessels to remember the treasure that she has given us.

 The Story of Sophia spans many eras, many cultures, many religious movements.
 From the Jewish mystics of Shekinah, the Taoist lovers of The Mysterious Female, to the Persian, Jewish, Ismaelian, and early Christian gnostics, this figure of struggle and light has taken on many forms.
-She weaves through the Old Testament books of Wisdom and Solomon, is hinted at in some New Testament, she makes a profound appearance in many of the recently recovered books of gnosis in the Nag Hammadi Library.
+She weaves through the Old Testament books of Wisdom and Solomon, is hinted at in some New Testament, and she makes a profound appearance in many of the recently recovered books of gnosis in the Nag Hammadi Library.

 This website is a canvas in which I, Dan Craig Morse, am working with the light and shadows of a mystery tale.
 For much of my adult life, I have been tracking the mostly forgotten story of an enigmatic figure known as Sophia where I have traversed through the swamps of my own unconsciousness, periodically catching vistas of a new world of immense joy.